moq-wg/moq-transport/draft-lcurley-warp.md

 The track identifier as declared in CATALOG ({{message-catalog}}).

 * Group ID:
-Indicates the object is a member of a group within a track.
+The object is a member of this group within a track.
 Objects within a group MUST only depend on other objects within the same group.
-The group ID is scoped to the track; multiple tracks may use the same group ID.

-* Group Sequence:
+* Object ID:
-A monotonically increasing integer (starting at 0) for each object within a group.
+A unique identifier for each object with a group.
-An object MUST only depend on other objects with a smaller sequence within the group.
-This means that sequence 0 MUST be independent, while other sequences MAY depend on prior sequences.

 * Delivery Order:
 An integer indicating the object delivery order ({{delivery-order}}).